Get to know us

 As part of your interview, you will be expected to:

-Wear appropriate clothing if expected to perform.
+Wear appropriate clothing if expected to perform, especially dance.

 The following subjects require you to: